bodhiresearchgroup/Emerging-Manager-Smart-Portfolio/README.md

     2. Perform various statistical calculations on all Managers and assign them scores for each statistical attribute.
 2. For each Manager, create a group of peers
     1. A Manager's peers are other Managers with highly correlated timeseries
-    2. TODO: assign a weighted score, based on statistical attributes, for the Manager and each of its peers (Note: done by Clara?)
+    2. Assign a weighted score, based on statistical attributes, for the Manager and each of its peers
-    3. TODO: normalize the weighted score to create a weighted timeseries for each Manager in the group (Note: done by Clara?)
+    3. Normalize the weighted score to create a weighted timeseries for each Manager in the group
-3. TODO: final set of weighted timeseries for all Managers is the output of the program.
+3. Final set of weighted timeseries for all Managers is the output of the program.
 4. TODO: How well does the weighted set of Managers perform?
 Backtest.
 Should we tweak the weighting, the statistical operations, etc?

 ## 1. Initializing the algorithm